 Amanda’s extensive academic work includes a research project, which investigates how the use of an adapted Holistic Needs Assessment for women with breast cancer in Ghana and Tanzania could really help to improve lives.

 'It’s so important that we understand the specific needs of local populations, and we look at how we can engage with them,’ Amanda says.

-A big thank you and congratulations to Lorraine.
+A big thank you and congratulations to Mandy.
 She is truly an outstanding Macmillan ambassador.